Museums Beyond Limits: Imagining Repair Across Cultures, Ecologies and Knowledges

 Bringing together practitioners, scholars, and cultural workers, this gathering seeks to open new conversations on how museums can act as sites of critical reflection, collective care, and transformative possibility in a world that demands new ways of relating, knowing, and repairing.

-DAY 1 - Friday, November 20, 2026
+DAY 1 - Friday, 20 November 2026

 Good Museum Practice

 "Best practices" has long been defined by Western institutional norms, but in a world of asymmetrical power and cultural plurality, what does “best” mean, and for whom?
 Might “good practices” – implying effectiveness, adaptability, and context specificity – offer a better ethical framework?
 This session reconsiders the foundations of museum ethics and governance from multiple perspectives: Indigenous and community-based museologies, African and diasporic models of stewardship, and frameworks that prioritize care, reciprocity, and sustainability over ownership and authority.
-Participants will reflect on what it means to build institutions that do not merely preserve culture but genuinely embody cultural care as practice – in conservation, interpretation, and collaboration.
+We will reflect on what it means to build institutions that do not merely preserve culture but genuinely embody cultural care as practice – in conservation, interpretation, and collaboration.

-DAY 2 - Saturday, November 21, 2026
+DAY 2 - Saturday, 21 November 2026

 Tools of Transformation